tulamelkii/otus_project-_v2/README.md

  **_Next step i create monitoring_**

-- I tried to create monitoring for Docker.
+- *I tried to create monitoring for Docker.
 It's really cool.
-I created 3 docker containers on Prometheus servers: Kibana, Nodexporter agent, and also created similar docker agents on different nodes.
+I created 3 docker containers on Prometheus servers: Kibana, Nodexporter agent, and also created similar docker agents on different nodes.*
-- i created CAdvisor for monitoring but i can't conecting to Prometheus dashbord.
-This is only necessary for the healthy life of my docker containers.
+- *i created CAdvisor for monitoring but i can't conecting to Prometheus dashbord.
+This is only necessary for the healthy life of my docker containers.*
  ![image](https://github.com/tulamelkii/otus_project-_v2/blob/main/images/Prometheus.png)
 ![image](https://github.com/tulamelkii/otus_project-_v2/blob/main/images/Prom3.png)

-- And the finishing tools are backup.
+- *And the finishing tools are backup.
 I actually spent a lot of time thinking about backup.
-When I was doing my homework for backup I created in borg
+When I was doing my homework for backup I created in borg*
-- But this time I wanted something new. and I said it could be bacula.
-And it's a really complex system. this is a layer cake from programs
+- *But this time I wanted something new. and I said it could be bacula.
+And it's a really complex system. this is a layer cake from programs*
-- I read the manual for this system in three or four days.
+- *I read the manual for this system in three or four days.
 A lot of people don't like this stack (it's a really complex system.
-But once you understand how to work with this tool, you will say that it's really a great system (very flexible and powerful)
+But once you understand how to work with this tool, you will say that it's really a* *great system (very flexible and powerful)*
-- first I created only a console tool, but I wanted to make + baculum (this is a web interface for bacula)
+- *first I created only a console tool, but I wanted to make + baculum (this is a web interface for bacula)*
 ![image](https://github.com/tulamelkii/otus_project-_v2/blob/main/images/baculum.png)
 ![image](https://github.com/tulamelkii/otus_project-_v2/blob/main/images/baculm2.png)

-- Oh, of course, I forgot to show CAdevisor and Prometheus
+- *Oh, of course, I forgot to show CAdevisor and Prometheus*
 ![image](https://github.com/tulamelkii/otus_project-_v2/blob/main/images/Prometheus3.png)

--This is health monitoring for my Docker container.
-I haven't done monitoring for Prometheus, but I believe I can!
+- **_This is health monitoring for my Docker container.
+I haven't done monitoring for Prometheus, but I believe I can!_**

 ![image](https://github.com/tulamelkii/otus_project-_v2/blob/main/images/Cadvisor.png)

-This is stend created with:
+**_This is stend created with:_**

-- Packer
+- *Packer
-- Ansible
+- *Ansible*
-- Vagrant
+- *Vagrant*
-- Galera cluster (Mariadb)
+- *Galera cluster (Mariadb)*
-- Postgres
+- *Postgres*
-- Kibana
+- *Kibana*
-- Grafana
+- *Grafana*
-- Elasticsearc
+- *Elasticsearc*
-- Logstash
+- *Logstash*
-- Filebeat
+- *Filebeat*
-- Keepalived ip
+- *Keepalived ip*
-- Nginx
+- *Nginx*
-- Apache
+- *Apache*
-- Bacula
+- *Bacula*
-- Baculum
+- *Baculum*
-- Docker
+- *Docker*
-- Ntp
+- *Ntp*
-- Wordpress
+- *Wordpress*
-- Nodexporter
+- *Nodexporter*
-- CAdvisor
+- *CAdvisor*

-- in fact, this is my first interesting project in my entire life and I did it :)
+- **_in fact, this is my first interesting project in my entire life and I did it :)_**
-- Only step by step helpful to you
+- **_Only step by step helpful to you _**
-- Thanks for all)see you soon for the  new project........
+- **_Thanks for all)see you soon for the  new project........)_**
-- And happy New Year hohoho......
+- **_And happy New Year hohoho......_**